 There is a third constant, as noted in the Daily Office reading for May 28, the Eve of Ascension (Day).
 That is, the revelation of Psalm 68:20 came as The Scribe was struggling mightily to bring this post to a suitable end (and so that “revelation” may well have been preordained before the beginning of time).
 Psalm 68:20 reads – in the Book of Common Prayer version on page 677 – “God is the Lord, by whom we escape death.”

 So all in all, “death” – like New Jersey – would seem to be a pretty good place to escape from.
 In the meantime it’s reassuring to think that Jesus would “go to hell” on our behalf…

 Saul and the Witch of Endor, Benjamin West (1777)

 As to “515 B.C.”
 Herein The Scribe will be using the old-fashioned B.C. – “before Christ” – rather than the newer, pointy-headed liberal denomination, “before the Common Era.”
 See Common Era – Wikipedia, the free encyclopedia: “The CE/BCE notation has been adopted by some authors and publishers wishing to be neutral or sensitive to non-Christians because it does not explicitly make use of religious titles for Jesus, such as ‘Christ’ and Dominus (‘Lord’), which are used in the BC/AD notation, nor does it give implicit expression to the Christian creed that Jesus was the Christ.”
 (E.a.)
-See also, Anno Domini – Wikipedia, the free encyclopedia.
+See also, Anno Domini – Wikipedia.